Child Custody Lawyer Phoenix

 Family law involves many aspects.
 The main goal of the legal decision-making process is to ensure that your child’s best interests are always looked after.
 After your divorce or legal separation, your children should enjoy a stable environment.
 Moreover, per the child custody order, visitation rights are needed, as well as a guarantee that there are no instances of danger or child abuse from the non-custodial parent.

 Visitation rights extend beyond the parents, as grandparents are also given rights.
 Navigating these time-consuming and overwhelming matters is something that our family law attorneys are well-versed in and have extensive experience with.

 At the Law Office of Cosmas Onyia, we understand the impact child support and custody can have on daily life.
-Our family law attorney in Phoenix, AZ, is committed to helping make the difficult yet safe and necessary decision to protect your children.
+Our Phoenix child custody lawyer is committed to helping make the difficult yet safe and necessary decision to protect your children.
 We represent spouses and unmarried parents seeking child custody.
 To learn about the legal options available to you and your children, contact us to schedule a free consultation at 602-265-5200.

 Frequently Asked Questions

 Can I move my child to another state?